hashgraph/hedera-services/docs/services-configuration.md

 ## Overriding bootstrap and static properties

-If a _data/config/bootstrap.properties_ file is present when the network first starts (that is, at genesis), then the contents of this file override the defaults for any bootstrap or static property listed.
+If a _data/config/bootstrap.properties_ file is present when the network starts (including at genesis), then the contents of this file override the defaults for any bootstrap or static property listed.
 For example, when starting a network for integration testing, the Services team often wants more permissive throttles than the